CharlieDigital/typescript-is-like-csharp/docs/pages/basics/import-vs-using.md

 In TypeScript and JavaScript, the `import` keyword is used to bring in modules, typically from external files or packages.
 JavaScript and TypeScript organize code into **modules**, and the `import` statement allows you to selectively bring in specific functions, classes, or objects from these modules.
 For example, `import { myFunction } from './myModule';` imports a named export from a file.
 TypeScript’s `import` works similarly to JavaScript’s ES6 `import` and offers the added benefit of static type checking.

+It is important to note the distinction here that C# namespaces are *virtualized* paths meaning you can assign any file in any path to any namespace if it makes sense to put them into the same namespace.
+On the other hand, JavaScript modules are path based meaning that there are some more challenges when there is a need to coalesce related artifacts together into one module.

 ## Basics

 <CodeSplitter>